jnozzi/cocoadev.com/markdown/MultipleReturns.md

 Isn't it in Pascal that you state which variable will hold the return value at the start of the function?
 Nice touch anyway, that way it's clear where the return value is.
 You can still write confusing code though... just a thought late in the evening.

-The GRASP-pattern (oops, redundant acronym syndrome) General/HighCohesion states that a method should do as litte as possible (meaning, doing only one thing, one side-effect or one calculation).
+The GRASP-pattern (oops, redundant acronym syndrome) HighCohesion states that a method should do as litte as possible (meaning, doing only one thing, one side-effect or one calculation).
 This means that multiple returns are not much of a problem, if your method is highly cohesive, there will most likely be little confusion over what is happening.

---General/TheoHultberg/Iconara
+--TheoHultberg/Iconara

 ----